phidatahq/phidata/README.md

 python 01_agent_with_tools.py
 ```

-## Level 2: Agent with knowledge
+## Example - Agent with knowledge

-The next level of agency comes from giving the agent knowledge.
-We store knowledge in a vector database which can be used for RAG or dynamic few-shot.
-Eg: If you're building a text-to-sql agent, you can store sample queries in the knowledge base and use it to generate better SQL queries.
+Agents can store knowledge in a vector database which can be used for RAG or dynamic few-shot.
+Eg: If you're building a text-to-sql agent, you can store sample queries in the knowledge base and use them to generate better responses.

 **Agno agents use Agentic RAG** by default, which means they will search their knowledge base for the specific information they need to achieve their task.
-In this example, the agent will search the knowledge base for Thai recipes but if the question is better suited for the web or it doesn't find the information in the knowledge base, it will search the web to fill in gaps.

-Agno supports all major vectordbs and embedding models, with more integrations added every week.
-This example uses LanceDB and the `text-embedding-3-small` embedding model.

 ```python
 from agno.agent import Agent